How schools can get value for money, avoid fees and find local agencies who complete thorough background and safeguarding checks.

 The invoice the agency sends you should break down the total cost to show the cost for the worker and the agency’s fees.

-Email email@example.com for help with hiring workers.
+Email email@example.com if you experience difficulty accessing the online tool, or for help with hiring workers.

 How to find a managed service provider

-The tool has a list of ‘managed service providers’ – companies who can handle all your temporary staff needs.
+The online tool has a list of ‘managed service providers’ – companies who can handle all your temporary staff needs.

 They can help you save money by consolidating all your spending and dealing with only one company.
 They can be good for large schools, or groups of schools, who need many temporary staff.